 - using a CD-ROM drive and associated software - care and maintenance of your CD-ROM drive and CD-ROMs.

 If you do not have a CD-ROM drive, it is possible to fit one yourself.
-Consult your Acorn dealer for more information about the type of drives which you can use.
-If you do fit your own CD-ROM drive you may find that specific details differ from the information given here, depending on the model you have fitted.
+Consult your supplier for more information about the type of drives which you can use.